manuroag/manuroag.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV_JoseManuelRoblesAguilar.pdf
-description: You can see the PDF version of my CV [here](/assets/pdf/CV_JoseManuelRoblesAguilar.pdf).
+description: Click on the icon to see the PDF version of my CV.
 toc:
   sidebar: left
 ---